Ekkehard-Schulze/indoor-climate-logger/README.md

 ISO 8601 date and time.
 This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

-2. On a microcontroller the limited flash memory is used as rolling storage, to allow for continous infinite operation.
-Generate a long-term log file by periodic data polling and merging on a secondary system.
-Find the respective scripts in _./utility_scripts/data_retrieval_merge_and_cleaning_.

 3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient, if you want to configure multiple loggers and use and maintain an identical _indoor-climate-logger.py/code.py_  script for all of them.
 When operating just a single logger, delete user_settings.py and